pratham0609/OS-Online-banking-management-system/README.md

 ```
 ./banking_system
 ```
+Client Interaction:

-Client Interaction: Clients interact with the server via a user interface (not included in this code) that connects through sockets.
+Clients interact with the server via a user interface (not included in this code) that connects through sockets.
 The server manages user authentication, transactions, and account management.

-Future Enhancements
+Future Enhancements:
 Security Improvements: Implement password hashing and secure file access.
 Database Integration: Transition from flat files to a relational database system (e.g., MySQL, PostgreSQL).
 Enhanced Error Handling: Introduce comprehensive error handling and logging mechanisms.